intltechventures/Lab.Architecture/Conjectures.md

 105. At some level of scale [n], very large organizations find benefit in using longer-term roadmaps to align planning of resources (people, time, money) - to coordinate development efforts (larger than [x]).
 This is often even more critical - when the organizational units are distributed geographically, have greater autonomy (e.g., budget planning), and may also include required external coordination with [m] external partners.

-## Meeks 2024 AI Conjectures:

-2024-AI-01: "Most business people driving enterprise-wide GenAI adoption in their company - are unqualified to have an opinion on AI."

-2024-AI-02: "In ~18-24 months, 90% of those GenAI intiatives will be shutdown - and those same GenAI promoters in your company, will be gone (voluntarily, or involuntarily)."

-## Meeks 2025 AI Conjectures:

-2025-AI-01: "As the proliferation of AI Agents increases within an enterprise - the resulting explosion in IT costs - will drive enterprises to return to on-premise computing."

 ## Meeks Tool Conjectures: